 4.1 Distribution of Wildlife Overpasses

-Our review found wildlife overpasses that have been constructed in many countries across the world over the past forty years.
+Our review found wildlife overpasses constructed in many countries across the world over the past forty years.
 In total, we identified 120 structures located in North America, Europe, southeast Asia, South America and Australia.
-We found few records of overpasses in many of the worlds’ most abundant areas of large mammals such as southern Africa and South America.
+We found few records of overpasses in many of the worlds’ most abundant areas of large mammals such as southern Africa and South America, although a single structure existed in Argentina.
 The overpasses were generally built to allow for safe passage of various wildlife species and to restore habitat connectivity.
-Interestingly, we found very high concentrations of wildlife overpasses in areas of high road and human density such as South Korea and Holland.
-Where habitat fragmentation has caused significant wildlife and biodiversity declines, (e.g. Western Europe and parts of Asia) local governments have responded by investing heavily in landscape connectivity programs that include crossing structures such as wildlife overpasses (Sijtsma et al. 2020; Woo et al., 2018) A high concentration of overpasses was also identified in western North America.
-Located in areas with large assemblages of large bodied mammals, many North American structures emphasize the safe passage and conservation of large-bodied, charismatic mammals.
+Interestingly, we found high concentrations of wildlife overpasses in areas of high road and human density such as South Korea and Holland.
+Where habitat fragmentation has caused significant wildlife and biodiversity declines, (e.g. Western Europe and parts of Asia) local governments have responded by investing in landscape connectivity programs that include crossing structures such as wildlife overpasses (Sijtsma et al. 2020; Woo et al., 2018) Many overpasses was also identified in western North America that were built to support the diverse assemblage of large bodied mammals such as grizzly bear, moose, and elk, in the region.

 4.2 Overpass widths

 Of the overpasses for which Pimm et al. (2021) were able to find supporting dimensions information (n=82), they found that nearly half of the overpasses were greater than 50m wide.
 In contrast, we found only 20% of the overpasses included in our review (n=96), were wider than 50m.
 We suspect the discrepancy of results is due to two main factors.
-To allow for comparison to relevant guidelines we excluded any overpasses that were <80 m wide (classified as a landscape bridge (Iuell, B. (ed.).
+To allow for comparison to relevant guidelines we excluded any overpasses that were >80 m wide (classified as a landscape bridge (Iuell, B. (ed.).
 2003), reducing the percent of the overpass structures that are >50m wide.
 Secondly, we found that Google Earth Pro measurements of the inner width of the structures for which we had sufficient supporting information (n=24) were 7% less than those reported in the literature.
 With very few mentions of overpass dimensional definitions in the literature, we suspect transportation professionals often report what we have defined as the outer width of the structure, possibly explaining the Pimm et al. (2021) results.
 Especially where wildlife overpasses often incorporate elements such as fencing and earthen berms to limit acoustic impacts of the road (Solowczuk, 2020), a clear definition of overpass width is needed.
 As suggested here, and by Iuell, B. (ed.), (2003) the inner width of the overpass is most representative of the width available to animals as they cross the structure, and should be the default width measurement used by transportation agencies.
 Universal definitions of both overpass width and length will help to ensure that future wildlife overpasses meet expert recommendations and fulfill the ecological role for which they are designed.

 4.3 Adherence to expert-based recommendations